-Susan B. Anthony was once quoted as saying “Failure is impossible”.
+Susan B. Anthony was once quoted as saying, “Failure is impossible.”
 And you know what?
-I believe she was right because regardless of the outcome of whatever action you take, in anything you do, you always gain something from taking action.
+I believe she was right because regardless of the outcome of whatever action you take, you always gain something from taking action in anything you do.

-On the other hand, fear of failure typically shows up as procrastination or inactivity which is the complete opposite of what fosters great marketing which for most of us requires properly targeted consistent and persistent action.
+On the other hand, fear of failure typically shows up as procrastination or inactivity, which is the opposite of what fosters great marketing, which requires appropriately targeted, consistent, and persistent action for most of us.

-Now maybe you tried some marketing, even worse maybe you spent some of your hard to come by, hard earned money and didn’t quite achieve what you ultimately set out for.
+Now maybe you tried some marketing.
+But, even worse, maybe you spent some of your hard to come by, hard-earned money and didn’t quite achieve what you ultimately set out for.

-As a marketer, and yes whether you realize it or not we are all marketers, if I was afraid to fail, I’d probably never try anything – unless of course it was a sure thing and I don’t believe anything in life is a ‘sure thing’.
+As a marketer, and yes, we are all marketers, whether you realize it or not.
+If I were afraid to fail, I’d probably never try anything – unless it was a sure thing, and I don’t believe anything in life is a ‘sure thing.’

 But anyway, if I never tried anything, I believe it would be safe to say that my target audience would not know who I was or what I do.
-Then as a result I’d most likely go out of business due to lack of sustainable income.
+Then, as a result, I’d most likely go out of business due to a lack of sustainable income.

-Now I’ve read the studies too that state the lack of capital as the main reason most small businesses fail however, I’m going to go out on a limb and say that although I can’t prove it, I believe one of the biggest reasons business fail or underachieve is due to lack of effective marketing.
+Now I’ve read the studies that state the lack of capital as the main reason most small businesses fail.
+However, I’m going to go out on a limb and say that although I can’t prove it, I believe one of the biggest reasons businesses fail or underachieve is a lack of effective marketing.

-You cannot know when every prospect is going to be ready to buy – that’s just impossible.
+You cannot know when every prospect will be ready to buy – that’s just impossible.
 It’s almost like trying to time the stock market.
 “Should I invest now?
 No. Should I invest now?
 No. How about now?
-Yes, it looks good, I’ll invest now.”
+Yes, it looks good.
+So I’ll invest now.”

-Waiting for what seems to be the perfect time to invest is for the most part just like gambling.
-Hopefully you’re at least taking educated guesses there though, but that’s beside the point.
-Also note that even the best of the best investors regularly have bad timing however, their consistency and willingness to keep playing eventually bring them success.
+Waiting for what seems to be the perfect time to invest is, for the most part, just like gambling.
+Hopefully, you’re at least taking educated guesses there, but that’s beside the point.
+Also, note that even the best investors regularly have lousy timing; however, their consistency and willingness to keep playing bring them success eventually.

-So yes I’m drawing a parallel for you here.
-And my point is just get on the playing field.
-Get you marketing message out there consistently.
+So yes, I’m drawing a parallel for you here.
+And my point is to get on the playing field.
+Get your marketing message out there consistently.

 Don’t sit back and wait for the perfect time to market your business – NOW is the perfect time!
 It’s always the perfect time to market your business because there is simply no way you can know when the perfect time is for everybody.